jpliew/BLEShieldSketch/README.md

 ## Testing

 After the sketch has been successfully uploaded, open Serial Monitor in Arduino IDE using 9600 baud rate.
-The Serial Monitor will display as result similar to the image below:
+The Serial Monitor will display results similar to the image below:

 ![BLE Shield Serial Monitor] (http://www.monkeyboard.org/shop/images/BLE_Shield_Serial_Monitor.png)

 Using a BLE enabled phone, pair and connect to the BLE Shield.
-The name and password for this example as seen from the image is *BLE Shield* and *000000* respectively.
+The name and password for this example as seen from the result is **BLE Shield** and *000000* respectively.
 When the phone is connected to the BLE Shield, on the Serial Monitor, *OK+CONN* will be displayed.

 ## Contributors